SUSE-Cloud/socok8s/doc/source_tech_preview/user/use-your-own-certificates.rst

 =======================================================
-Use your own certificates for your local image registry
+Use Your Own Certificates for Your Local Image Registry
 =======================================================

-If you want to run developer mode, and want to bring your own registry's SSL certificates, you can define, in your extra vars:
+If you want to run developer mode and bring your own registry's SSL certificates, define the following in `${WORKDIR}/env/extravars`:

 .. code-block:: yaml